 - evidence of identity and bank account details to enable payment.

-If you do not qualify for a Test and Trace Support payment or a Discretionary Support payment we will automatically consider your claim to see if help can be provided from our existing Local Welfare Scheme.
+If you do not qualify for a Test and Trace Support payment or a Discretionary Support payment we will signpost you to alternative support provided from our existing Local Welfare Scheme.

 Protecting your payment if you have an overdraft